 Why UV protective contact lenses?

-While sunglasses that block 99-100% UVA and UVB rays are recommended by the American Optometric Association for everyday use, they caution that “many sunglasses styles do not protect the eyes from the solar radiation entering from the sides or around sunglasses”.
+While sunglasses that block 99-100% UVA and UVB rays are recommended by the American Optometric Association for everyday use, they caution that “many sunglasses styles do not protect the eyes from the solar radiation entering from the sides or around sunglasses”—unless they are wrap-around sunglasses.

-The Vision Council notes that many of us may not realize that UVA and UVB rays reflect off of surfaces including water, snow , sand, concrete, and buildings.
+The Vision Council notes that many of us may not realise that UVA and UVB rays reflect off of surfaces including water, snow , sand, concrete, and buildings.

 Did you know?